 - Becoming more comfortable teaching and interacting with a child with communication difficulties

-- Discussing and trouble shooting links between "behaviour" and communication
+- Discussing and trouble shooting links between behaviour and communication

 Where we work

-Typically, this means therapy is conducted at home, or if the school team agrees, at school.
 As a person's skills and confidence increases, 'real world' sessions are often included.
 Sessions can be scheduled in the environments that are particularly motivating (or challenging) as the case might be.
 For example, if a person's goals are to better communicate in the community, we can arrange to work on communication in those settings.
 We have also done therapy in cafes, in community centres, at the shops, during summer camps, and on occasion even at the local park!

 Collaboration and Commitment

 Working closely with clients and their families is the cornerstone to the type of therapy we offer.
 Our goal is for clients to effectively communicate with the people they see on a regular basis and during their everyday activities.
 We also strive to help family and teachers to be confident communicating with them.

 The reality is most clients will spend less than 1% of their week with a speech therapist.
 The vast majority of all communication opportunities are with other people.
 And that is great, because we have yet to hear of someone stating that their primary goal is to be better at communicating with their speech-language therapist!